Andrew Williamson (soldier): Fall of Charleston

 After the war, the South Carolina General Assembly voted to confiscate Williamson's White Hall plantation.
 In a published list of those who were to lose their properties, Williamson was classified among eleven "obnoxious persons" for his actions.
 But, Patriot General Nathanael Greene testified that Williamson was not a turncoat but had been providing intelligence on the British to the Continental Army, and the former general was able to recover some standing.
 He was not able to return to his beloved White Hall, however, since it was too dangerous for him to live upcountry.
-(White Hall eventually disappeared and has been the object of a to-date unsuccessful search by descendants, state and Federal archaeologists.)
+(White Hall eventually disappeared and has been the object of unsuccessful search by descendants, state and Federal archaeologists.)

 Williamson died in Charleston in 1786.
-To his contemporaries and down to the present day, Williamson continues to be considered a controversial figure.
-Historian Llewellyn M. Toulmin has written of Williamson, "Because of his high rank and important information that he passed on for almost a year, he can fairly be described as 'America’s first major double agent.'"
+To his contemporaries and down to the present day, Williamson is a controversial figure.
+Historian Llewellyn M. Toulmin has written of Williamson, "Because of his high rank and important information that he passed on for almost a year, he can fairly be described as 'America's first major double agent.'"